EthanJCarter/EthanJCarter/README.md

 ### Hi!
 I'm a PhD student at University of Central Lancashire.

-### I'm working on giant planet formation in gravitationally unstable discs.
+### I'm working on planet formation via disc instability.

 <!--
 **EthanJCarter/EthanJCarter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.